-The C-130's were Ranch Hand aircraft and were used in the Agent Orange program.
-They were parked on the east side of the taxi way in the newly completed revetments (replaced sandbag revetments).
+The Ranch Hand aircraft [USAF delivery and spraying: C-47s, C-123s, helicopters, and mobile hand held units] were used in the Agent Orange program.
+They were parked on the east side of the taxi way in the newly completed revetments. [replaced sandbag revetments]